Gluten Free Pumpkin Bread Recipe (Dairy Free, Low FODMAP)

 This post contains affiliate links for products I recommend and personally use.
 If you purchase a product through these links, I may receive a small commission at no additional cost to you.
 Thank you so much for your support!

-This is a quick bread-no yeast or rising is involved.
+This is a quick bread, meaning no yeast or rising is involved.
 Most of the simple ingredients should be available at your local grocery store or online at Amazon or Thrive Market.

 - Gluten-Free Flour Blend.
-I’ve made this gluten-free pumpkin bread recipe with and without xanthan gum and both options turn out the perfect texture.
+I’ve made this gluten free pumpkin bread recipe with and without xanthan gum, and both options turn out with the perfect texture.
 Try it with my easy, 3-Ingredient All Purpose Flour.
 Or, use a gluten-free flour blend like Bob’s Red Mill, Cup for Cup, or Trader Joe’s brand.
 I haven’t tried making this pumpkin bread with almond flour and coconut flour yet, but that’s another option as well.

 - Psyllium Husk Powder.
 This acts as a binder in gluten-free baking.
 If you use gluten-free flour with xanthan gum, you can omit the psyllium husk powder.